fenok/react-router-typesafe-routes/README.md

 > [!WARNING]
 > You're viewing the documentation for the upcoming version 2.0.0, which is currently unstable.
 If you have any feedback, please [open an issue](https://github.com/fenok/react-router-typesafe-routes/issues/new/choose).
 For the current version, please refer to the [main branch](https://github.com/fenok/react-router-typesafe-routes/tree/main).

-The library provides type safety for all route params (path params, search params (including multiple keys), state, and hash) on building and parsing/validating URL parts and state.
+The library provides type safety for all route params (pathname params, search params (including multiple keys), state, and hash) on building and parsing/validating URL parts and state.
 There are no unsafe type casts whatsoever.

 If you want, you can use a validation library.
 There is first-party support for [Zod](https://github.com/colinhacks/zod) and [Yup](https://github.com/jquense/yup), and other libraries can be integrated with ease.
 Otherwise, you can use other built-in types and fine-tune their validation instead.